jasraa/tp/docs/DeveloperGuide.md

 #### 3.5 Storage Class
 The Storage Class handles the loading and saving of the Expenses and Savings in BudgetBuddy.
+It also saves and loads the default currency being used by the user.

 ### 3.6 Application Classes
 The classes present in this group of `Application Classes` refers to certain elements which serves a purpose more